Gatwick air traffic control hit by more staff shortages

 Flights have been delayed at Gatwick Airport because of a shortage of air traffic controllers.

-The airport has apologised over the "short notice" shortages.
+The airport has apologised over the issues that happened at "short notice".

-At the end of August, a technical problem at Britain's National Air Traffic Services (Nats) led to 2,000 flights being cancelled across the country.
+Last month, a technical issue at National Air Traffic Services (Nats) led to 2,000 flights being cancelled.

-Ryanair boss Michael O'Leary has called on the chief executive of Nats to resign over the latest disruption.
+Ryanair boss Michael O'Leary has called on Nats' chief executive to resign over the latest disruption.
+Nats said it was "working hard to keep the operation moving" at Gatwick.

 Mr O'Leary said: "It is unacceptable that more flights and hundreds of passengers are suffering delays to/from Gatwick Airport due to Nats CEO, Martin Rolfe's blatant failure to adequately staff UK ATC.